Memorable Manitobans: Donald McRitchie (1881-1948)

 Cartoonist.

-Born at Englishtown, Cape Breton, Nova Scotia on 2 June 1881, son of Donald and Catherine McRitchie, he moved with his mother and sister to Glace Bay after the death of his father.
+Born at Englishtown, Cape Breton, Nova Scotia on 2 June 1881, son of Donald McRitchie and Catherine Graham, he moved with his mother and sister to Glace Bay after the death of his father.
 After graduating from high school, he worked in the offices of the Dominion Coal Company, subsequently being transferred to its office in Boston, Massachusetts.
 There he appears to have developed his talent for drawing.
 Returning to Cape Breton by the winter of 1904, he began producing cartoons for the Sydney Daily Post.

 Click to enlarge